amuhak/Placed/README.md

 # Placed

-A basic ai modal
+A basic ai model

-This is a very basic ai modal that predicts if one will be paced (get a job).
+This is a very basic ai model that predicts if one will be paced (get a job).

 ## How to